Pythonaire/HAP-Python-Packet-Bridge/README.md

 ### Adafruit CPython RFM69 driver

-* instead of permament looping to read the FIFO buffer, i use the GPIO event state to detect incoming data
+* instead of permament looping to read the buffer, GPIO event state is used to detect incoming data

 Permanent looping to check the PayloadReady, push the cpu usage of a single core Raspberry Zero up to 100 percent permanently.
 I use the DIO port and GPIO event to detect incoming data.
 As tested, debouncing with around 200 ms helps to prevent "bad packets" (mostly seen as packets with wrong sizes).